Answered By Library Staff

 Analysis of this factor frequently turns on a determination of whether a proposed use is transformative (e.g., work adapted for a new purpose or unexpected audience) as opposed to mirror-image copying.
 In this case, the court repeatedly found in favor of GSU because all uses were exclusively nonprofit and educational or for the sole purpose of teaching students in classes at a nonprofit educational institution.
 The lack of transformative use was not dispositive.

-This section of this video is also highly recommended for understanding Transformative Uses:
+This section of this video (starts at portion) is also highly recommended for understanding Transformative Uses:

 Also of interest is this quote from the University of Minnesota Libraries: